resonance/how-heard/README.md

 To fix:
 - Need to import css class for the dropdown from checkout
-- Show marketing sources as "unpublished" initially until another selection is added
+- Show marketing sources as "unpublished" initially until another selection is added, or just go ahead and add "Other" and "From A Friend" to db upon initialization
 - Better code to only show dropdown at end
-- refresh iframe when discount is added at checkout
+- refresh iframe when discount is added at checkout (on update?)
 - Heroku logging